emkay-git/angular-labs/README.md

 # AngularLabs

-Angular Labs will contain small angular projects or POC covering wide variety of anuglar topics, RxJS, component development and best practices in front end development.
+Angular Labs will contain small angular projects or POC covering wide varieties of anuglar topics, component development , RxJS, and best practices in front end development.

 Each Lab will be a seperate branch on git.
 You can access any lab through it's **branch name** as `git checkout <branch_name>`.